Occupation of Constantinople: John de Robeck, August 1919–1922

-In August 1919 John de Robeck replaced Calthorpe with the title of "Commander-in-Chief, Mediterranean, and High Commissioner at Constantinople".
+In August 1919 Vice-Admiral de Robeck replaced Calthorpe with the title of "Commander-in-Chief, Mediterranean, and High Commissioner at Constantinople".
 He was responsible for activities regarding Russia and Turkey (Ottoman Empire-Turkish national movement).

 De Robeck was very worried by the defiant mood of the Ottoman parliament.
 When 1920 arrived, he was concerned by reports that substantial stocks of arms were reaching Turkish National Movement, some from French and Italian sources.
 In one of his letters to London, he asked: "Against whom would these sources be employed?"

 In London, the Conference of London (February 1920) took place; it featured discussions about settling the treaty terms to be offered in San Remo.
 De Robeck reminded participants that Anatolia was moving into a resistance stage.
 There were arguments of "National Pact" (Misak-ı Milli) circulating, and if these were solidified, it would take a longer time and more resources to handle the case (partitioning of the Ottoman Empire).
 He tried to persuade the leaders to take quick action to control the Sultan and pressure the rebels from both directions.
 This request posed awkward problems at the highest level: promises for national sovereignty were on the table and the United States was fast withdrawing into isolation.

 Treaty of Sèvres

 Ottoman parliament of 1920

-The newly elected Ottoman parliament in Istanbul did not recognize the occupation they developed a National Pact (Misak-ı Milli).
-They adopted six principles, which called for self-determination, the security of Istanbul, the opening of the Straits, and the abolition of the capitulations.
-While in Istanbul self-determination and protection of the Ottoman Empire were voiced, the Khilafat Movement in India tried to influence the British government to protect the caliphate of the Ottoman Empire, and though it was primarily a Muslim religious movement, the Khilafat struggle was becoming a part of the wider Indian independence movement.
+The newly elected Ottoman parliament in Constantinople did not recognize the occupation they developed a National Pact (Misak-ı Milli).
+They adopted six principles, which called for self-determination, the security of Constantinople, the opening of the Straits, and the abolition of the capitulations.
+While in Constantinople self-determination and protection of the Ottoman Empire were voiced, the Khilafat Movement in India tried to influence the British government to protect the caliphate of the Ottoman Empire, and though it was primarily a Muslim religious movement, the Khilafat struggle was becoming a part of the wider Indian independence movement.
 Both movements (Misak-ı Milli and the Khilafat Movement) shared similar notions on ideology; at the Conference of London (February 1920) Allies concentrated on these issues.

 The Ottoman Empire lost World War I, but Misak-ı Milli with the local Khilafat Movement was still fighting the Allies.